Instructor:

 Email: cs475@cs.colostate.edu

-This course will teach you the basic concepts of designing, writing, debugging, and analyzing parallel programs.
-It covers the two main paradigms: shared memory (on CPUs and on GPUs), and message passing.
+We will study the two main paradigms: shared memory (on CPUs and GPUs), and message passing on distributed memory machines.
+We will also examine a number of parallel algorithms for a range of problems and algorithm analysis using the work-span model.
 We will also examine a number of parallel algorithms for a range of problems.

 This semester, CS475 will be combined with CS575, Parallel Processing.
 The lecture material will be largely shared, there may be special advanced lectures, covering material that is optional (extra credit) for students in CS475.
 In addition, each assignment will have such extra credit questions.